abinit/abinit/doc/tutorial/eph4isotc.md

 getdvdb_filepath "teph4isotc_1_DVDB"
 ```

-The DDB and the WFK files are read from the git repository while for the DVDB we use
+The DDB and the WFK files are taken from the git repository while for the DVDB we use
 the file produced by *mrgdv* in the previous section (remember what we said about
 the use of **relative paths** in the input files).
 Note also the use of the new input variable [[structure]] (added in Abinit v9)